Radmila Lolly: Viral "jersey gowns" and sports involvement

+Other activities

-In November 5, 2021, Lolly served as a speaker at the TEDxDupreePark talk.
+On November 5, 2021, Lolly served as a speaker at the TEDxDupreePark talk.

-In May 2022, Radmila went viral while sitting courtside for the Game 1 victory against the Philadelphia 76ers in the Eastern Conference semifinals.
-She drew attention for the gown she designed and wore, which was made out of upcycled Miami Heat jerseys.

-Radmila is involved with numerous arts institutions and philanthropic organizations in her home of Miami, including joining the board of the Shalala Music Reach Foundation, and the board of the LEAP for Ladies Foundation.
+Lolly is involved with numerous arts institutions and philanthropic organizations in her home of Miami, including joining the board of the Florida Grand Opera, as well as boards of Shalala Music Reach Foundation, and of the LEAP for Ladies Foundation.

+In 2025, Radmila started a new series on Channel 39 West South Florida called "Educ8 with Radmila", bringing knowledge on Miami arts and culture, sports, and fashion to local audiences.